rgutierrez1014/sensor-data-airflow-react-flask/README.md

 Available at http://localhost:3000.

-Set up using `create-react-app` and comes with hot reloading.
+Set up using [create-react-app](https://github.com/facebook/create-react-app) and comes with hot reloading.
+View those docs for more info.

 Provides some buttons to trigger a DAG run and query db for data.
 Flash messages at the top to indicate status changes.
 Data displays in a table when available.
 No authentication set up, just hits the Flask API to perform tasks.